 Desert Queen Mine

 In 1895, Jim McHaney purchased a five-stamp mill from the Baker Iron Works of Los Angeles.
 Which was erected at their Desert Queen Ranch (now known as Keys Ranch), and they continued mining the rich lode.
 To gain more control over the mine, the McHaney’s paid Martin $47,000 for his share of the mine.
 They gave George Meyers a herd of cattle for his portion of the mine.
 Bill gave his sister a share of the mine as well.

 In later years, Jim McHaney was convicted of counterfeiting gold coins and spent seven years in federal prison.
-Bill McHaney continued prospecting over in Music Valley and ended up settling in Twentynine Palms.
+Bill McHaney ran some cattle and continued prospecting over in Music Valley.
+He ended up settling in Twentynine Palms.

-Sometime around this date the mine was sold to William Morgan who invested nearly half a million dollars to develop the mine further.
+In 1907, the mine changed hands again and was now owned by William Morgan, who invested nearly half a million dollars to develop the mine further (including building the Desert Queen Well near the Wall Street Mill).
 The new shafts and workings did not find any rich new gold ore, though.
 Morgan hired Bill Keys around 1910 as mine supervisor.
 Keys drilled, blasted, assayed, and maintained all the equipment.
 When the mine became unprofitable, Bill went unpaid for his work.
-Morgan died in 1917 and Bill became the owner through a property wage settlement.
+Morgan died in 1915, and Bill became the owner through a property wage settlement soon after.
 Keys continued to work and lease the mine for periods in 1923, then continuously from 1932 to 1941, and again for short periods until 1961.
 The mine probably produced another few hundred ounces of gold under Keys’ watch.

 Eagle Cliff Mine